-Surveyed MSMEs in the retail and e-commerce sector increased their use of digital tools during the COVID-19 pandemic, with Facebook apps and email being the most popular
+Surveyed MSMEs in the retail and e-commerce sector increased their use of digital tools during the COVID-19 pandemic, with Facebook apps and email being the most popular.

-Across business sectors, xxviii surveyed MSMEs increased their usage of digital tools for business purposes during the pandemic.
-For example, 46 percent of MSMEs in the retail and e-commerce sector reported that they had ever used digital tools for business purposes prior to the pandemic, increasing to 53 percent in the past year during the pandemic.xxix
+Across business sectors,^{xxix} surveyed MSMEs increased their usage of digital tools for business purposes during the pandemic.
+For example, 46 percent of surveyed MSMEs in the retail and e-commerce sector reported that they had ever used digital tools for business purposes prior to COVID-19, increasing to 53 percent in the past year during COVID-19.^{xxx}

-Facebook apps and email were listed as the two most frequently used digital tools by MSMEs in all business sectors, demonstrating online MSMEs used a combination of older and newer digital tools in their businesses.
-For example, 49 percent of MSMEs in hospitality, 25 percent in retail and e-commerce, 21 percent in manufacturing, and 20 percent of MSMEs in professional services used email in the past 30 days.
-In addition, 88 percent of online MSMEs in hospitality, 87 percent in professional services, 82 percent in manufacturing, and 72 percent in retail and e-commerce reported that Facebook apps helped them adapt to the COVID-19 environment.xxxi These findings illustrated that across all surveyed business sectors, MSMEs recognized that digital tools like Facebook apps helped them adapt to the COVID-19 environment.
+Facebook apps and email were listed as the two most frequently used digital tools by surveyed MSMEs in all business sectors, demonstrating surveyed online MSMEs used a combination of older and newer digital tools in their business.
+For example, 49 percent of surveyed MSMEs in hospitality, 25 percent in retail and e-commerce, 21 percent in manufacturing, and 20 percent of surveyed MSMEs in professional services used email in the past 30 days.^{xxxi} In addition, 88 percent of surveyed online MSMEs in hospitality, 87 percent in professional services, 82 percent in manufacturing, and 72 percent in retail and e-commerce reported that Facebook apps helped them adapt to the COVID-19 environment.^{xxxii} These findings illustrated that across all surveyed business sectors, surveyed MSMEs recognized that digital tools like Facebook apps helped them adapt to the COVID-19 environment.

-Mobile banking as used in this brief refers to both mobile banking and digital payments.
-XXVII xxviii Results from businesses in the agriculture and food sector are not discussed due to sampling size limitations.
+xxviii Mobile banking as used in this brief refers to both mobile banking and digital payments.

+xxix Results from businesses in the agriculture and food sector are not discussed due to sampling size limitations.

-Among MSMEs in the retail and e-commerce sector, the difference in use of digital tools for business purposes in the past year and use of digital tools for business purposes prior to COVID-19 is statistically significant per Chi-squared goodness of fit test, adjusted p < 0.05.
+xxx Among MSMEs in the retail and e-commerce sector, the difference in use of digital tools for business purposes in the past year and use of digital tools for business purposes prior to COVID-19 is statistically significant per Chi-squared goodness of fit test, adjusted p < 0.05.

-Use of email for business purposes in the past year by sector is statistically significant per Chi-squared test of independence, adjusted p < 0.05.
-XXX
+xxxi Use of email for business purposes in the past year by sector is statistically significant per Chi-squared test of independence, adjusted p < 0.05.

-Reported Facebook apps as helpful to adapting to the COVID-19 environment by sector among online MSMEs is statistically significant per Chi-squared test xxxi of independence, adjusted p < 0.05.
+xxxii Reported Facebook apps as helpful to adapting to the COVID-19 environment by sector among online MSMEs is statistically significant per Chi-squared test of independence, adjusted p < 0.05.

-Suburban-based surveyed MSMEs increased their use of digital tools for business purposes during the COVID-19 pandemic
+Surveyed MSMEs in suburban areas increased their use of digital tools for business purposes during the COVID-19 pandemic

 According to survey results, more than half of surveyed MSMEs in rural and suburban areas used digital tools for business purposes in the past year during the pandemic.
-For example, 57 percent of rural MSMEs and 55 percent of suburban MSMEs reported that they had used digital tools for business purposes in the past year since COVID-19.
-However, this survey result was not statistically significant and outside research suggests there is an urban-rural gap in digital tools use within Sri Lanka.
-For instance, a 2019 report by LIRNEasia-a South Asian think tank-found a 23 percent urban-rural gap in internet use in Sri Lanka.
-For
+For example, 57 percent of surveyed rural MSMEs and 55 percent of surveyed suburban MSMEs reported that they had used digital tools for business purposes in the past year since COVID-19.^{xxxiii} However, this survey result was not statistically significant and outside research suggests there is an urban-rural gap in digital tools use within Sri Lanka.
+For instance, a 2019 report by LIRNEasia - a South Asian think tank - found a 23 percent urban-rural gap in internet use in Sri Lanka.15

-However, survey results did show that digital tool use in suburban areas increased by five percentage points when comparing digital tool use from before the pandemic to the past year.
-More specifically, 50 percent of suburban MSMEs reported that they had used digital tools for business purposes prior to the pandemic, and 55 percent of suburban MSMEs reported that they had used digital tools in the past year.
+However, survey results did show that digital tool use in suburban areas increased by five percentage points when comparing digital tool use from before the pandemic to the past year.^{xxxiv} More specifically, 50 percent of surveyed suburban MSMEs reported that they had used digital tools for business purposes prior to COVID-19, and 55 percent of surveyed suburban MSMEs reported that they had used digital tools in the past year since COVID-19.